 TU’s new College of Health Sciences will advance the university’s mission of providing a quality education to students entering the healthcare industry and related fields while supporting our commitment to improve the lives of Oklahomans.
-Increasing access to medical facilities locally, nationally and globally and training the next generation of healthcare providers and researchers are among the most noble goals in academia today, and TU will be at the forefront.
+TU will be at the forefront of increasing access to medical facilities locally, nationally and globally as well as training the next generation of health care providers and researchers … one of the most noble goals in academia today.

 The University of Tulsa collaborates with the University of Oklahoma School of Community Medicine’s Physician Assistant Program, one of the strongest primary care PA programs in the country, by providing pre-clinical instruction.
 View additional information about this program.

 Physician assistants are healthcare professionals authorized to practice under the supervision of licensed physicians, and the field is one of the fastest growing professions in the country.
 Students in this unique program collaborate in an interdisciplinary environment and focus on underserved care and available resources throughout the Tulsa community.